linearregression/course-notes/machine-learning/10-lectures.md

 lambda is too large if Jcv(THETA) is high and Jtrain(THETA) is high lambda is too small if Jcv(THETA) is high and Jtrain(THETA) is low

+# Learning curves
+Plot Jtrain or Jcv as a function of m (limit training set size to get multiple data points) For a quadratic hypothesis, m = 1..3 can all have Jtrain of 0 As m increases, average Jtrain will increase

+For Jcv, small m will yield high error
+As m increases, Jcv will decrease

+Assume high bias:
+Jcv will be high for small m, will drop for larger m but will plateau relatively quickly Jtrain will start small but will plateau (close to Jcv) relatively quickly Both J's will plateau at a high level, regardless of how big m gets

+Assume high variance:
+Small m will yield low Jtrain (overfitting); high m will yield progressively more error -- but never that high Small m will yield high Jcv; high m will decrease the error -- and getting even more will continue to drop the error Jtrain and Jcv will converge (or even cross) as m continues to increase